Skip to content

 Train bespoke SMIRNOFF force fields quickly using a machine learning potential (MLP).
 All valence parameters (bonds, angles, proper torsions, and improper torsions) are trained to MLP energies sampled using molecular dynamics.
 Please see the documentation.

-Warning: This code is experimental and under active development.
-It is not guaranteed to provide correct results, the documentation and testing is incomplete, and the API may change without notice.
+Warning: ⚠️ This code is under active development and the API may change without notice.

 Please note that the MACE-OFF models are released under the Academic Software License which does not permit commercial use.
-However, the default AceFF-2.0 model (as well as Egret-1 and AIMNet-2) does.
+However, the default AIMNet-2 model (as well as Egret-1, Orb-v3 OMOL, and others) does.

 Installation#